paulhibbitts/test-docsify-this/docs/README.md

 4. Go to https://docsify-this.net and paste the copied URL into the **Markdown File URL** field

-5. Select the page options you want (e.g. Docsify Sidebar) and tap the **Publish as a web Page** button to view your Markdown file as a web page for sharing or embedding
+5. Select the page options you want (e.g. Docsify Sidebar) and tap the **Publish as a Web Page** button to view your Markdown file as a web page for sharing or embedding

 Now that the template files are located on your own GitHub account, modify their content to fit your needs.